eficode-academy/ca-project/README.md

 - Create a Dockerfile containing your application code and requirements
 - Build Docker image
-- Run the application in Docker
+- Run the application in Docker with a docker-compose file
+- Check Dockerfile and compose file into your repository.

 ## Testing the waters